 2. Pay Your Mortgage Bi-Weekly Instead of Monthly

-For those of us who own our home, our mortgage payment is usually the largest bill that we have each month.
-And when we pay it all from one of our bi-weekly paychecks, there’s usually not much money left over.
+For those who own a home, our mortgage payment is usually the largest bill that we have each month.
+High housing costs are increasing throughout the U.S. and leading to a lot of financial insecurity.
+When we make our entire mortgage payment from one of our bi-weekly paychecks, there’s usually not much money left over.
 Living on nothing for two weeks is certainly not fun, so consider taking half of your mortgage payment from each paycheck.

 Contact your lender and see if they allow you to make bi-weekly payments.
 Don’t send in partial payment unless they approve it.
 Most lenders will return payments if they are less than the total amount due.

 If your lender allows less-than-full payments, you may find you’re paying off your mortgage more quickly than you once imagined.
 After all, you’ll be making 26 half-payments per year (13full payments) versus the 12 monthly payments.
 You also pay more toward the principal and less in interest.